Darustc4/tbv/models/README.md

 # Models

-This project predicts TBV and age of patients with 4 different main architectures:
+This project predicts TBV (and age) of patients with 4 different main architectures:
 - Simple and shallow 3D ConvNet.
+- 3D ResNet-18.
-- Deep 3D ResNet.
+- 3D SIFT-CNN.
-- Feature engineered histogram preprocessing + Simple ConvNet.
 - Bayesian 3D Net.

-Validating on: ['23', '48', '38', '1', '80', '22', '27', '36']
+Validating on patients '23', '48', '38', '1', '80', '22', '27' and '36'.
+K-folds is reserved only for the final chosen architecture.

+All models are trained on 1500 epochs, with a validation patience of 150 epochs.
+Batch size 8.

+The dataset is augmented in runtime using the following pipeline:
 ```
 tio.transforms.RandomAffine(scales=0, degrees=10, translation=0.2, default_pad_value='minimum', p=0.25),
 tio.transforms.RandomFlip(axes=(0, 1, 2), flip_probability=0.2),